 Honey is by far my favorite natural sweetener, but it has a bad habit of turning thick and grainy, a process known as crystallization.
 Crystallized honey is safe to eat (usually, honey doesn’t expire), but it’s tough to pour, squeeze and spread.
 You can always simply decrystallize honey, but before you do, consider transforming it into whipped honey.
 Taste Recipes editor and chef Lindsay Mattison says, “When my honey crystallizes, I always turn it into whipped honey.
 It’s light, airy and creamy—and so much easier to spread than crystallized honey.”

-It’s easy to whip honey, and the technique works best when the honey is crystallized.
+It’s easy to make whipped honey, and the technique works best when the honey is crystallized.
 So take advantage!
 With the help of a stand mixer, you can have a versatile, sweet condiment ready in just about half an hour.

 What is whipped honey?